 Remote Desktop access control benefits:

-- Allows to apply 2 factor authentication by user list or AD user group or only for Remote Desktop users.
+- Allows applying 2-factor authentication by user list or AD user group or only for Remote Desktop users.

 - User must provide USB token each time for login

-- Each generated Key is unique and cannot be duplicated by user.
+- Each generated Key is unique and cannot be duplicated by the user.

 - USB Key can be configured on Terminal Server via Remote Desktop or on local Admin PC.

 - You don’t need to install Rohos on a client PC/device you log in from.